Mrprey/Management-vball/lib/rules.md

 11. **Small Functions**: Functions should be concise and limited to a maximum of 20 lines.
 If a function exceeds this limit, consider refactoring it into smaller, reusable functions.

+12. **Function Placement**: Functions within a class should be placed as close as possible to their caller, preferably directly below it, to improve readability and maintainability.

 ## Code Quality

 ## Testing